mc-cip/spec/format_spec.md

 ### `description` (optional)

 A long description of the project.
 HTML MAY be used.
-Markdown CANNOT be used.
-Any form of code execution such as JavaScript or WebAssembly CANNOT be used.
-HTML forms, buttons, or other form of interactive elements SHOULD NOT be used. iframes to external domains MAY be used, but it is recommended to embed iframes only with a trustworthy website.
-It is recommended for launchers to take precautions and be cautions about loaded HTML.
-See **format_implementing** for more information.
+Markdown or other forms of rich text CANNOT be used.
+See **format_implementing.md** for information on how launchers should implement HTML, as well as forbidden elements and other guidelines.

 ---